Angle: Notation and measurement

 In geometric figures and mathematical expressions, it is also common to use Greek letters (α, β, γ, θ, φ, ...) or lower case Roman letters (a, b, c, ...) as variables to represent the size of an angle.
 Angular measure is commonly a scalar quantity, although in physics and some fields of mathematics, signed angles are used by convention to indicate a direction of rotation: positive for anti-clockwise; negative for clockwise.

 Units of measurement

 Angles are measured in various units, the most common being the degree (denoted by the symbol °), radian (denoted by the symbol rad) and turn.
 These units differ in the way they divide up a full angle, an angle where one ray, initially congruent to the other, performs a compete rotation about the vertex to return back to its starting position.

 Degrees and turns are defined directly with reference to a full angle, which measures 1 turn or 360°.
 A measure in turns gives an angle's size as a proportion of a full angle and a degree can be considered as a subdivision of a turn.
 Radians are not defined directly in relation to a full angle (see § Measuring angles), but in such a way that its measure is 2π rad, approximately 6.28 rad.

+Historically the degree unit was chosen such as the straight angle or half the full angle was attributed the value of 180.